jackdotwa/us-ie-big-data-technologies/beam/streaming/README.md

 ```

 #### Create a consumer

-To create a standalone Pub/Sub consumer (i.e. subscription) that listens for published messages, run:
+To create a standalone Pub/Sub consumer (i.e. subscription) that listens for published messages, run (for example):
 ```
-./custom_consumer.sh
+./custom_consumer.sh input_subscription
 ```

 #### Create a publisher